thunder-engine/thunder-doc/reference/input.rst

 ----

-.. _api_Input_649a7fde:
+.. _api_Input_063beafc:

  uint32_t **Input::joystickButtons** (uint32_t  *index*)

-Returns the states of buttons for joystick with *index*.
+Returns the states of buttons for joystick with index.
 Please refer to Input::KeyCode to see possible buttons.

 **Note:** This method returns a bit masked value.
 To retrieve the state of the required button please make bit comparison.